DuGroup-FGM2L/tablegen/README.md

 **Tablegen** is a command-line utility for generating two-body and three-body potential tables for use with LAMMPS simulations.
 It supports several interaction models commonly used in materials science and glass chemistry, including:

+- Teter potential (parametrized by Du and coworkers)
 - SHIK potential (Buckingham + Wolf summation)
 - Classical Buckingham potential
 - Extended Buckingham potential with softening